Hammster/windows-terminal-shaders/README.md

 `HUE_OFFSET`  [0.0, 1.0)f : Adjust the hue to a specific offset.
 `CHANGE_RATE` [0.0, 1.0)f : Changes the hue over time.
 For small values like 0.01f, this will cause a slow change over time and probably won't be very disruptive.
 `TOLERANCE`   [0.0, 1.0)f : Saturation% setpoint.
 All saturation levels greater or equal than this will be affected by the hue adjustments.
-This allows you to fix some of the gray scale colors such as those offten used by on-screen text.
+This allows you to fix some of the grayscale colors such as those offten used by on-screen text.

 ```c++
 #define HUE_OFFSET 0.0f